cul/dlst-studio/_posts/2019-01-05-new-year-new-studio.md

 tutorials as well as sharing others we encounter.
 We find that scholars with principles similar to ours are often left adrift by typical digital, data-driven tuition, which can be narrowly tool- and results-oriented.
-Instead, we foreground enabling scholars to learn to achieve their goals for ethical, sustainable, and collaborative digital, data-driven research and pedagogy.
+Instead, we foreground ethical, sustainable, and collaborative digital, data-driven research and pedagogy.

 The new year 2019 promises great things, and we hope you’ll join us for them.